vitusvictor/vitusvictor/README.md

 ### Hello, welcome
 I'm Somtochukwu, a fullstack developer.
-I mostly write Java, Javascript and Python.
-I occationally do Flutter.
+I mostly write Java (Springboot), Javascript(React) and Python.
+I occationally do Dart(Flutter).

 I currentyly volunteer at <a href="https://www.linkedin.com/company/her-braces/" target="_blank">HerBraces</a>.
 Where girls are taught to program.